 In other words, these drives cannot have sustained write-heavy workloads.
 I have a bunch of VMs and other tasks that are all writing to these drives so I guess I had just gotten lucky up to this point.
 This would explain why the problem disappeared on its own.
 The drive needed time to shuffle things around internally before performance could get back to normal.

 In order to confirm this, I needed to cause the problem to happen again.
-The same physical drives are used to create another huge device with LVM that is then
+The same physical drives are used to create another huge device with LVM that is then mounted as an

 ext4 filesystem in the host machine.
 Using some shell scripts I created tons of medium sized files all over the filesystem.
-The latency reported
+The latency reported by

 ioping for the drives